 Native throughout Africa and also known as ‘Dragon Tree Lemon and Lime’, their brightly coloured leaves are a sight for sore eyes in a dreary office on a Monday morning.
 These plants can get quite tall; we recommend placing one or two around the corners of your office so that they are visible without taking up too much room.

 Think of your interior designs as investments in your staff – you’ll start to see some returns when their productivity increases.
 Improving the atmosphere of your office has never been easier, there are so many varieties and styles of planting available.
-So if you like the look of these ever popular favourites, you’re looking for something different, or you have haven’t a clue where to start,contact us today and we’ll help you pick out the perfect plants for you.
+So if you like the look of these ever popular favourites, you’re looking for something different, or you have haven’t a clue where to start, contact us to find out more about our office plants for hire and our selection of flowers for offices, we’ll help you pick out the perfect plants for you.